Land of the Giants: Series overview

-One continent, or hemisphere, is dominated by an authoritarian government that tolerates full freedoms within a capitalist system, but it does not tolerate any effort to effect political change.
+Aside from their size, the Giants are indistinguishable from Earthlings.
+Culturally, their society resembles the United States of the 1960s with a police force, private hospitals, prisons, a State Governor, radio and television services, a zoo, jazz clubs and even a racetrack.
+They speak English, have a combination of alien and Earth-like names, drive American-style cars, attend Vaudeville-style theaters and play chess, but they are dominated by an authoritarian government which tolerates full freedoms within a capitalist system, refusing to tolerate any effort to effect political change, even with repeated dissident activity.
 Exactly what the political situation is on other continents is not known, although at least one overseas land has a despotic ruler.
-The air traffic control tells those who venture out to sea that they should turn back, that nothing beyond that sea has been explored nor is there current contact; whether this is an official government line or the truth is not known.
+The Air Traffic Control tells those who venture out to sea that they should turn back, that nothing beyond that sea has been explored nor is there current contact; whether this is an official government line or the truth is not known.